Cocaine use in UK doubles in seven years

 It also warned that there were indications of increased use of crack cocaine, which has started to take hold among some university students.

-However, Dr Barron said sewage treatment was effective in removing most of the metabolised cocaine from waste water before it was recycled into rivers.
+However, Dr Barron said sewage treatment was effective in removing most of the metabolised cocaine from wastewater before it was recycled into rivers.

-From 3,000 parts per trillion - equivalent to half a teaspoon of cocaine in an Olympic swimming pool, treatment reduced it to about two parts per trillion.
+From 3000 parts per trillion - equivalent to half a teaspoon of cocaine in an Olympic swimming pool - treatment reduced it to about two parts per trillion.

 There was, therefore, no public health risk from cocaine in the water supply, he added.